Pioneer-Burdekin must deliver for nature and communities

 The project needs to be thoroughly assessed under all the relevant state and federal environment laws before it proceeds, including the Environment Protection and Biodiversity Conservation Act.
 We remain committed to working with Queensland Hydro, who are tasked with progressing the project, and the local community to improve community engagement, and to make sure local residents and environment groups are genuinely involved in shaping the project.

-QCC recognises the immense environmental values of Eungella and is committed to ensuring that the project will not have unacceptable impacts on the National Park and the platypus populations that make the park famous.
+QCC recognises the immense environmental values of Eungella and will continue to advocate to ensure that the project will not have unacceptable impacts on the National Park and the platypus populations that make the park famous.
 As a result, we advocate strongly for any project in the area to be situated further away from the National Park boundaries to protect the wildlife that call it home.

 Queensland Hydro are currently carrying out detailed technical investigations to determine Pioneer Burdekin's viability and detailed design; these include environmental, social and cultural heritage assessments.